 #2.
 Brú Ború Heritage Centre, The Bolton Library and The Rock of Cashel

-The Rock of Cashel is huge, it’s complex, it’s iconic, there is nothing like it anywhere else in the world and it’s right here at the heart of Tipperary.
+The Rock of Cashel is huge, it’s complex, it’s iconic, there is nothing like it anywhere else in the world and it’s right in the heart of Tipperary.

 The Bolton Library began as the private collection of Archbishop Theopholus Bolton.
 The collection covers a wide range of subjects with many rare and unusual works and maps, including some by Dante, Swift, Ortelius and Erasmus.